 Eligible first-time borrowers must sign a Master Promissory Note and complete Loan Entrance Counseling before loans can be disbursed, and these documents should be completed before the start of their first semester.
 Students must be enrolled at least half time.
-All students who apply for institutional scholarships, as well as federal loans and grants must complete and submit the FAFSA.
-Master Promissory Note and Loan Entrance Counseling may be completed electronically on www.studentloans.gov.
+All students applying for institutional scholarships, federal loans, and grants must complete and submit the FAFSA.
+A Master Promissory Note and Loan Entrance Counseling may be completed electronically at www.studentaid.gov.